Learning Photometric Feature Transform for Free-form Object Scan: Results Discussions

 \subsection{Comparisons}

 In the following comparisons, our approach uses on average 60 groups of images (\#images = 300) for reconstructing each object, while competing methods use around 300 images for fairness.
 In appearance comparisons, we randomly choose 70\% of the captured images for training and use the remaining 30\% as test images to evaluate novel view and lighting synthesis.
-The ground-truth geometry of a physical object is obtained with a commercial mobile 3D scanner~\cite{shining3D}.
-Due to the extreme challenging appearance of our objects, we have to apply fine powder to all surfaces for the scanner to work properly.
+The ground-truth geometry of a physical object is obtained with a commercial 3D scanner~\cite{shining3D}.
+Due to the challenging appearance (e.g., strong anisotropic/specular reflections), we have to apply fine powder to object surfaces for the scanner to work properly.

-\textbf{Geometry Reconstruction.} In~\figref{fig:geo_comp}, we compare our geometry reconstruction results with other state-of-the-art methods on 5 objects with challenging appearances including specular reflections and textureless regions.
+\textbf{Geometry Reconstruction.} In~\figref{fig:geo_comp}, we compare our geometry reconstruction results with state-of-the-art methods on 5 objects with challenging appearance, including specular reflections and textureless regions.
 The \textsc{Bowl} and \textsc{Dice} also exhibit strong anisotropic appearance.
-For a fair comparison, both COLMAP and NeuS receive input photographs under environment lighting, as a pilot study shows that using the photographs under our patterns as input results in lower reconstruction quality with their methods.
-COLMAP and NeuS output unsatisfactory results, due to the complexity of appearance variations.
-The effectiveness of~\cite{Kang_2021_ICCV} is limited, as it relies on photometric information captured from a fixed view.
-Our results outperform other methods qualitatively and quantitatively.
+For a fair comparison, the acquisition lighting condition for Ref-NeuS, NeRO, Neuralangelo, NeuS and COLMAP is a conventional indoor office environment.
+This is because our pilot study shows that for these methods, using input photographs under our lighting patterns leads to lower reconstruction quality.
+For CasMVSNet, we test with input photographs under 1(center-view) or 5 of our learned patterns.
+Due to the lack of efficient handling of complex appearance variations, \figref{fig:geo_comp} shows unsatisfactory reconstructions from Ref-Neus, NeRO, Neuralangelo, NeuS, CasMVSNet or COLMAP.
+Moreover, the effectiveness of EPFT\cite{Kang_2021_ICCV} is limited, as it relies on photometric information captured from a fixed view.
+Our results (the last two columns of~\figref{fig:geo_comp}) outperform other methods both qualitatively and quantitatively.